Cecil Romer: Early life and education

-Romer was born in Kensington, London, the son of Lord Justice Robert Romer (1840–1918) and Betty Lemon, daughter of Mark Lemon, editor of Punch.
-His elder brother was Mark Romer, Baron Romer (1866–1944).
+Romer was born in Kensington, London, the son of Lord Justice Robert Romer and Betty Lemon, daughter of Mark Lemon, editor of Punch.
+His elder brother was Mark Romer, Baron Romer.
 He was educated at Eton College.
 His sister, Helen Mary, married Lord Chancellor Frederic Maugham, 1st Viscount Maugham.

 Military career

 Romer was commissioned into the Royal Dublin Fusiliers as a second lieutenant on 1 March 1890, promoted lieutenant on 23 August 1893, and captain on 19 October 1898.
-He served in the Second Boer War between 1899 and 1902, and received the brevet rank of major on 29 November 1900.
+He served in the Second Boer War between 1899 and 1902, was wounded in early 1900, and received the brevet rank of major on 29 November 1900.
 Following the war he was seconded as an adjutant of volunteers in February 1902, but only a few months later he was on 19 June 1902 appointed brigade major to the 13th Brigade, in Dublin.
 He went on to become a General Staff Officer in 1904.

-In World War I, he fought on the Western Front.
-He was General Officer Commanding 59th (2nd North Midland) Division between 1917 and 1918.